 7. WARRANTY DISCLAIMER: WE MAKE NO WARRANTY EXPRESS OR IMPLIED, INCLUDING THAT THE EQUIPMENT IS FIT FOR A PARTICULAR PURPOSE OR THAT THE EQUIPMENT IS MERCHANTABLE.
 YOU AGREE THAT YOU HAVE SELECTED EACH ITEM OF EQUIPMENT BASED UPON YOUR OWN JUDGMENT AND DISCLAIM ANY RELIANCE UPON ANY STATEMENTS OR REPRESENTATIONS MADE BY US.

-8. LOCATION OF EQUIPMENT: You will keep and use the Equipment at your address shown above and you agree not to move it to another location without notifying ACP. .
+8. LOCATION OF EQUIPMENT: You will keep and use the Equipment at your address shown above and you agree not to move it to another location without notifying ACP.
+At the end of the term of this Agreement (or any renewal term), you will voluntarily surrender the Equipment to us or our authorized designee at the Equipment Location identified herein.
 You agree to allow us to inspect the Equipment at any time during normal business hours.

 9. LOSS OR DAMAGE: You shall bear the risk of loss in the event any item of Equipment shall become lost, stolen, destroyed, damaged beyond repair or rendered permanently unfit for use for any reason beyond our control.
 No such loss or damage relieves you from the payment obligations under this Agreement.
 You agree to promptly notify us in writing of any loss or damage.
 Any proceeds of insurance attributable to such loss or damage maybe paid to us and credited against any loss or damage.